 DAY 8: RETURN HOME

-Today we return home from Spokane, WA with lasting memories of our National Park visits.
+After breakfast, travel home from Spokane, taking with you lifelong memories of Glacier National Park and the surrounding region.
 B

 Night 1: Holiday Inn Spokane Airport, WA